ceticamarco/datum/docs/map.md

 `Map` is an hash table that uses open addressing with linear probing for collision resolution and the [FNV-1a algorithm](https://en.wikipedia.org/wiki/Fowler–Noll–Vo_hash_function) as its hashing function.
 Resizing is performed automatically by doubling the capacity when the load factor exceeds 75%.
-Internally, this data structure is represented by the following two structures:
+Internally, this data structure is represented by the following two layouts:

 ```c
 typedef struct {